SpeciesFileGroup/tw_firefox/README.md

 signing, use Firefox Developer Edition, Nightly, or the ESR "unbranded" build, all of which allow unsigned extensions permanently via `xpinstall.signatures.required = false` in `about:config`.
-Regular Firefox release will reject unsigned add-ons on next restart.
+Regular Firefox releases will reject unsigned add-ons on next restart.

 ## Syntax